deontaepharr/Residual-Attention-Network/README.md

 # Residual Attention Networks

+** __The progress thus far are preliminary results.
+I am still in the process of rigorous validation of the efficiency of this deep learning model__ **

 I came across this network while studying about Attention mechanisms and found the architecture really intriguing.
 After reading the paper, "Residual Attention Network for Image Classification", by Fei Wang et al., I put myself to task to implement it to understand the network more in-depth.
 <br>